 Your last temple of today is Ta Prohm, which is locally known as the ‘Tomb Raider’ temple as it was used in the film.
 This fascinating temple is being taken over by the trees.
 It is incredible to see how the stone and trees exist together and make the temple stand.
 Stay at the temple and watch the sunset.

-Pub Street in Siem Reap is a party street that has the best pubs and attracts tons of tourists every night.
+Pub Street in Siem Reap is a party street that has some of the best restaurants and pubs in town and attracts tons of tourists every night.
 The street is also known for having very cheap beer and food around the pubs.
 Also, it is pedestrian-only street after 5 PM, so most of the pubs will have tables and chairs outside.

 The third day covers another set of Angkor Wat temples that you still haven’t explored yet, but shouldn't miss.
 During this day, you will visit an unrestored temple (be prepared to pay an extra fee to visit it at the entrance) and visit two more central temples.
 You will have to wake up early to finish exploring the temples before the sunset, as for the sunset, you are going to visit the Siem Reap Floating Village.
 You can visit the Floating Village on your own or take a tour from the centre of Siem Reap.